calyxir/calyx/frontends/relay-futil/README.md

         pip3 install --user dist/topi-*.whl

 7. Install [Dahlia](https://github.com/cucapra/dahlia#set-it-up), which is used when lowering from Relay to FuTIL.
 The `fuse` executable is expected to be on your path.
+Alternatively, it will check to see if the environment variable `$DAHLIA_EXEC` is set.

 Run an Example
 --------------